Vladimir Bukovsky: 2008 presidential candidacy

-Crimea, Ukraine, Litvinenko Inquiry (2012–2015)
+Conflict with Putin's regime

 Bukovsky was among the first 34 signatories of "Putin must go", an online anti-Putin manifesto published on 10 March 2010.
 In May 2012, Vladimir Putin began his third term as president of the Russian Federation after serving four years as the country's prime minister.
 The following year, Bukovsky published a collection of interviews in Russia which described Putin and his team as The heirs of Lavrentiy Beria, Stalin's last and most notorious secret police chief.

 In March 2014 Russia annexed Crimea after Ukraine had lost control of its government buildings, airports and military bases in Crimea to unmarked soldiers and local pro-Russian militias.
 The West responded with sanctions targeted at Putin's immediate entourage, and Bukovsky expressed the hope that this would prove the end of his regime.

 In October 2014, the Russian authorities declined to issue Bukovsky with a new foreign-travel passport.
 The Russian Foreign Ministry stated that it could not confirm Bukovsky's citizenship.
 The response was met with surprise from the Presidential Human Rights Council and the Human Rights ombudsman of the Russian Federation.

-On 17 March 2015, at the long-delayed inquiry into Alexander Litvinenko's fatal poisoning Bukovsky gave his views as to why the former FSB man had been murdered.
+On 17 March 2015, at the long-delayed inquiry into Alexander Litvinenko's fatal poisoning Bukovsky gave his views as to why Litvinenko had been assassinated.
 Interviewed on BBC TV eight years before, Bukovsky expressed no doubt that the Russian authorities were responsible for the London death of Litvinenko on 23 November 2006.

-"Prohibited images" prosecution

-In 2015, the UK Crown Prosecution Service announced prosecution of Bukovsky for "prohibited images" of children allegedly found on his computer.
-Bukovsky's statements about the accusations were inconsistent.
-According to the prosecutor William Carter, Bukovsky told detectives that he himself had downloaded the images over the course of 15 years.
-On another occasion, Bukovsky described the accusations as absurd and said that the tip about the images – which he initially said were planted on his computer by a backdoor program – was passed through Europol from Russian security services.
-Bukovsky also noted that while the original announcement by the CPS accused him of "possession and making", the prosecution materials passed to the court only charged "possession".

-In early May 2015, it was reported that Bukovsky had undergone a nine-hour heart operation in a private German clinic, during which he was given two artificial valves.
-Subsequently, Bukovsky was kept in a medically-induced coma for three days to improve his chances of recovery.
-After partial recovery from his lengthy heart surgery, Vladimir Bukovsky responded to charges brought against him by the UK Crown Prosecution Service earlier in the year.
-Issuing a High Court writ for libel, Vladimir Bukovsky said that the CPS had defamed him, and claimed damages of £100,000.
-Bukovsky was later ruled to be too ill to stand trial.